maxhardt/iceberg-workshop/pyspark-iceberg/interoperability.md

 2022-12-09 13:15:10          1 tmp/mengel/spark-hadoop-catalog/mengel/ice/metadata/version-hint.text
 ```

-## Reading an Iceberg table created in CDW from local Spark on Docker
+## Reading an Iceberg table created in CDP-external Spark engine with CDW

 - Retrieve the metadata location from CDW